 Port of Ephesus

-The port of Ephesus has silted up over the years and Ephesus is now about 6 miles inland from the coast.
-The area around Ephesus and harbor turned into a swamp.
+However, today, the ruins of Ephesus are quite far from the shoreline, and the once busy Port of Ephesus is completely covered with soil and dust as it was successively filled up with debris and deposits from the ancient Caystros (Küçük Menderes) River.
+Cayster River floodplain has been prograding seaward since mid-Holocene time and silting up of the port caused by the river is the main reason why Ephesus fell into decline and gradually abandoned over years.
+The area around Ephesus and the harbor turned into a swamp.
 Mosquitoes increased more and more.
 A series of malaria epidemics decimated the population and the Ephesians abandoned the city almost in one hundred years.
-Earthquakes destroyed come part of Ephesus but the unhealthful conditions actually preserved the structures since nobody even wanted to come in and haul off the stones to build other cities.
-Instead of settling in Ephesus again, they found new port city for themselves and they called there “scala nuova” means new port.
+Instead of settling in Ephesus again, they found a new port city for themselves and they called there “Scala Nuova” which means a new port.

 Life is still going on in Scala Nuova and it is one of the most popular Mediterranean ports in modern day and called as Kusadasi.
 Every day in summer cruise ships dock to Kusadasi port and many cruise guests love to visit old port city Ephesus which is inland.